arikkfir/justest/README.md

 	myValueExtractor = NewValueExtractor(ExtractSameValue)
 )

-// BeSuperDuper returns a matcher that will ensure that each actual value passed to "With(t).Verify(...)" will be either
+// BeSuperDuper returns a matcher that will ensure that each actual value passed to "With(t).VerifyThat(...)" will be either
 // "super duper" or "extra super duper", depending on the value of the `extraDuper` parameter. func BeSuperDuper(extraDuper bool) Matcher {
 	return MatcherFunc(func(t T, actuals ...any) {